Heidi Klum Slays the Halloween Game Once More

 This year, she went with green hair and a glittery mini dress getup.
 In fact, she was covered head to toe in glitter apparently dressed as a human firework.

-Her husband, Tom Kaulitz, seems to have drew the glitter line at his face.
+Her husband, Tom Kaulitz, seems to have drawn the glitter line at his face.

 “FIREWORKS,” she captioned the picture of the pair.
 Indeed.